Irenekayla/Green-Software-development/01_About.md

 2. YouTube views of the song “Despacito” consumed the same amount of electricity as five African countries in one year.

 3. Training a single natural language processing model produces as much CO2 as 315 return flights from New York to San Francisco.

+## 1.3 Why Develop Green Software?

+The answer lies in the two philosophies of sustainable software:

+1. Everyone Has a Role in Fighting Global Warming and Climate Change : We are all connected.
+To achieve our climate goals on a global scale, we need as many hands on deck as possible plus cross-disciplinary cooperation across industries and within engineering itself.

+2. Sustainability Alone Is Enough to Make Your Efforts Worthwhile : Sustainable software applications are often cheaper, better-performing, and more resilient than their conventional counterparts.
+However, the main reason to invest in green technologies should be sustainability itself.
+Everything else is just a bonus.

+## 1.4 The Benefits of Green Software

+In addition to the environmental benefits, there is a strong business case for green software engineering.
+Some of its advantages include:

+- Simpler architecture.
+Sustainable application architecture has fewer interdependencies.
+As a result, green software systems tend to be more straightforward and energy-efficient.

+- Faster computing speed.
+Simpler systems make for faster software.
+Low resource usage.
+Green systems use fewer resources, which translates into long-term cost savings.

+- Brand resilience.
+Consumers today care about the integrity and social responsibility of their service providers.
+By raising awareness about environmental issues and reducing your carbon footprint through green software development, you can foster brand loyalty and resilience.